L-Havi/proxy/README.md

 # Proxy

-This proxy server is a program that allows you to forward HTTP requests to a target website and modify the responses received from the target.
+This proxy server is a program that allows you to forward HTTP requests to a target address and modify the responses received from the target.

 It has the following features: